PRIDE-Toolsuite/trackhub-creator/README.md

 This module contains a _Download Manager_ for the application, that will grab files from the internet in a multithreaded way.
 An example on how to use this module for downloading files from the internet can be found in the _unit tests_.

 #### /ensembl
 Ensembl services, through a [REST API](https://rest.ensembl.org), are used for processing _species_ data, and gathering _protein sequence_ and _genome reference_ files, e.g. for producing _Bed_ files that are part of the _trackhub_ creation process.
 This module contains service wrappers for accessing all that information and automatically grab those data files from the internet.

+####  /hpc
+An HPC environment may be present when running the application, this module models the detection and interaction with such an environment.
+This is useful in cases when, for example, we want to parallelize subtasks by fully leveraging the computing system available.

+As with other modules in the application, it counts on a _Configuration Manager_ to shape some aspects of the module.

 ## Unit Testing
 ## Extending the Application with more Pipelines